Density-matrix model for photon-driven transport in quantum cascade lasers: Results

 \section{Results}

-Once the density matrix is calculated, the \emph{dc} current density can be written as
+Once the density matrix is calculated, the \emph{dc} current density can be written as~\cite{jonasson2017density}

-where $v_{i,j} = \frac{i}{\hbar} \Delta E_{i,j}z_{i,j}$ is the drift velocity matrix. $n_{3D}$, is the average three-dimensional (3D) electron density in the device set to $1.74\times 10^{16}$.
+where $v_{i,j} = \frac{i}{\hbar} \Delta E_{i,j}z_{i,j}$ is the drift velocity matrix. $n_{3D}$, is the average three-dimensional (3D) electron density in the device set to $1.74\times 10^{16}\,\mathrm{m}^{-3}$.

 The calculated current density $J_{dc}$ vs. bias electric field $\pazocal{E}_{dc}$ is plotted in Fig.~\ref{Fig2}. $\pazocal{E}_{ac}$ is set to zero for the simulation without lasing.
-When lasing is included, $\pazocal{E}_{ac}$ is nonzero and its value is set to the operational field at a given bias, which is true to experiment.
-(The operational field is the optical field at which optical gain reaches lasing threshold, and we calculate it according to a scheme explained in Fig.~\ref{Fig5} below.)
-In short, $\pazocal{E}_{ac}$ is set to the ac field where optical gain and losses compensate i.e., the operational field.
+When lasing is included, $\pazocal{E}_{ac}$ is nonzero and its value is set to the operational field at a given bias, as obtained in experiment \cite{bismuto2010electrically}.
+(The operational field is the optical field at which optical gain reaches lasing threshold, and we use the same values as in Fig.~\ref{Fig5} below.)
 As seen in Fig.~\ref{Fig2}, the current density increases dramatically when lasing is included with respect to the simulation without lasing.
 The increase is more noticeable at higher bias fields, where light amplification takes place.
 As explained below, this increase can be attributed largely to PA electron transport between the upper and lower lasing levels.
 The current density with lasing included shows a close agreement with experiment, which underscores the important role of PA tunneling in electron transport.
 The increase in current following the inclusion of the optical field was observed in previous semiclassical~\cite{matyas2011photon} and quantum-mechanical~\cite{lindskog2014comparative} studies of QCLs and was attributed to PA transport.
 The same phenomenon was observed in other tunneling structures, as well~\cite{matyas2011photon,lindskog2014comparative,choi2008gain}.

 According to Eq.~(\ref{Eq7}), only off-diagonal elements of $\rho_0$ contribute to the current density as $v_{i,j} = 0$ for $i=j$.
 Therefore, the PA increase of current density observed in Fig.~\ref{Fig2} should be reflected in the off-diagonal elements of $\rho_0$.
 Figure~\ref{Fig3} shows the log-scale absolute value of the static density matrix ($\rho_0$) with ($\pazocal{E}_{ac} = 27.5$ kV/cm) and without ($\pazocal{E}_{ac} = 0$ kV/cm) lasing.
 In both panels the static components of the density matrices for the QCL in Fig.~\ref{Fig1} are calculated using Eq.~(\ref{Eq5}) and the in-plane energy ($\tilde{\rho} = \int dE_k\rho^{E_k}$) is integrated in order to obtain a square density matrix.
 As can be seen, some off-diagonal terms (the so-called coherences) are higher when PA effects are included.
 Of particular note is the PA enhancement of the coherence between the upper and lower lasing levels.
 Therefore, the PA increase in the current density largely stems from tunneling between the upper and lower lasing levels.
 Diagonal elements (population of states) also change with the inclusion of the optical field, but this change is small.
 This is in agreement with previous studies of diagonal QCLs, where population of lasing states was kept approximately constant while lasing was achieved~\cite{blaser2001characterization,bismuto2010electrically}.